IIT Bhilai Recruitment 2026: 47 Administrative & Technical Posts - Check Eligibility, Salary & Age Limit

 Step 2: Visit the Official Portal

 Go to the SAMARTH Portal for IIT Bhilai recruitment.
-The direct link will be available on the IIT Bhilai official website under the "Non-teaching Recruitment" section.
+The direct link will be available on the IIT Bhilai official website under the "Staff Recruitment-IIT BHILAI" section.
 The portal opens on 27th April 2026 at 10:00 AM.

 Step 3: Register Yourself